fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup-experience.md

   $ ls expanded-package
   ```

-  If your package is a distribution package should see a `Distribution` file.
+  If your package is a distribution package you should see a `Distribution` file.

 2. If you don't see a `Distribution` file, run the following command to convert your package into a distribution package.